BeckyHeath/Experimental-Variation-Ecoacoustics-Analysis-Scripts/README.md

  1) Calulates the mean and quartiles for each compression (as a % of the range) for both Analytical Indices and AudioSet Fingerprint

 ### Find the Effect of the altered factors on the indices descriptive abilities

+#### "random_forest_both_CM_gen_and_accuracy_output.r"
+1) Defines the functions which perform temporal splitting of the data
+2) Runs a random forest for each test case
+3) Saves the Confusion Matix (for plotting) of each test case as well as the overall Accuracy, Precision and Recall

  ## Other Scripts
  ### AGB Generation